vicious-widgets/vicious/docs/source/usage-awesome.rst

 Usage within Awesome
 ====================

-To use Vicious with Awesome, install the package from your operating system provider, or download the source code and move it to your awesome configuration directory in ``$XDG_CONFIG_HOME`` (usually ``~/.config``)::
+To use Vicious with awesome_, install the package from your operating system provider, or download the source code and move it to your awesome configuration directory in ``$XDG_CONFIG_HOME`` (usually ``~/.config``)::